Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 That's a great answer.

-You know, I I uh I just want to uh mention to the nation that a lot of people and people uh listening to you could tell others to change just for the sake of change is a mistake.
+You know, I just want to mention to the nation that a lot of people and people listening to you could tell others to change just for the sake of change is a mistake because you would be run, the United States would be run by San Francisco.

-The House would be uh Nancy Pelosi and the San Francisco gang would be running the United States.
+The House would be Nancy Pelosi and the San Francisco gang would be running the United States.

-And here people are very nice, but they don't like war, and they will never defend us.
+And here, people are very nice, but they don't like war and they will never defend us.

 And you put them in, and the terrorists know that.